mv2sa/placeFinder/README.md

 Under development

-Google maps v3 and angularJS
+Google maps v3, google maps nearby search and angularJS

 This is being developed for training purposes!